-Established in 1964, the American Society for Colposcopy and Cervical Pathology (ASCCP) is the national organization of health care professionals committed to improving health through the study, prevention, diagnosis, and management of lower genital tract disorders.
-For more information on the ASCCP, please visit About ASCCP here.
+Established in 1964, ASCCP, The Society for Lower Genital Tract Disorders is the national organization of health care professionals committed to improving health through the study, prevention, diagnosis, and management of lower genital tract disorders.
+For more information on the ASCCP, please visit About ASCCP.

-Physicians, nurse practitioners, PA’s, etc., who are interested in colposcopy or gynecologic pathology or those who demonstrate an active interest in lower genital tract disease by their professional involvement through pathology/cytology, nursing, public health policy, and/or research/basic science.
+Physicians, nurse practitioners, physician assistants, etc., who are interested in colposcopy or gynecologic pathology or those who demonstrate an active interest in lower genital tract disease by their professional involvement through pathology/cytology, nursing, public health policy, and/or research/basic science.

 - International (World Bank=Low to Middle Income) | $125